Serving all 26 counties across Ireland

 • Rest periods — Night workers are entitled to minimum rest periods between shifts as specified in the Act.
 We schedule our night cleaning rotas to ensure full compliance.

-• Premium pay — While the Act does not mandate a specific night premium rate, the SEO (Sectoral Employment Order) for contract cleaning and industry custom recognise the need for unsocial hours payments.
+• Premium pay — While the Act does not mandate a specific night premium rate, the ERO (Employment Regulation Order) for contract cleaning and industry custom recognise the need for unsocial hours payments.
 Our night cleaning operatives are paid a fair premium above standard daytime rates.

 These legal protections exist for good reason.
 Properly compensated, well-rested night workers deliver more consistent, reliable cleaning.
 Cutting corners on employment law creates high turnover, unreliable service, and legal risk for both the cleaning company and the client.